n8n Cloud vs self-hosted: which should I choose for GDPR/compliance and data residency requirements?

 Comparison Snapshot:

-What do I need to implement n8n in a compliant way?
+How do I implement n8n in a compliant way (Cloud or self-hosted)?

 Expanded Explanation: